ranjanarpit/Document_Digitization_System/README.md

 Support<br>

 1. Create a Folder for:<br>
-a) "digitization" - for saving all the files<br>
+a) "digitization" - create a folder "digitization" and save all the downloaded files under it<br>
 a) digitization/uploads - for storing uploaded documents<br>
 b) digitization/images - save all the image files under "images" forder<br>
 c) digitization/icons - save all the icon files under "icons" folder<br><br>

 2. Download and install Xampp server (apache and MySQL)<br><br>

+3. Ensure to download Poppler library (v23.11.0) for pdf-to-text conversion.<br><br>

-3. Database Schema- create a database “digitization” with the following tables:<br><br>
+4. Database Schema- create a database “digitization” with the following tables:<br><br>
 a) tbl_users: Stores user credentials.<br>
 CREATE TABLE tbl_users (
 UserId INT AUTO_INCREMENT PRIMARY KEY,